This recipe for Simple Savory Sausage Gravy is the perfect balance of heat to spice to sausage to the creamy gravy

 - Do not use plain ground pork.

-And now for the DO'S
+And now for the DOs

 - Do use breakfast sausage.
 Although pork is the standard you could use turkey, or chicken, as long as it's labeled breakfast sausage.
 Breakfast sausages contain some flavoring already, a blend of spices that includes some mixture of sage, thyme, salt, and pepper.